 Breaking bad in Albuquerque

-Arrive into Albuquerque, a city set on the infamous route 66 that’s blessed with an understated charm, where a latino vibrancy meets a south western ruggedness.
+Arrive into Albuquerque, a city set on the infamous Route 66 that’s blessed with an understated charm, where a Latino vibrancy meets a south-western ruggedness.
 We’ll whisk you to your downtown bolthole The Tamaya Resort and Spa where you can rest up before setting off to explore the world of Walter White and Jesse Pinkman.
 First off unwind with a massage at the Isleta Spa where the character Jesse went into rehab after his girlfriend’s overdose.
-Feeling refreshed and ready to explore, we’ll take you on a whirlwind tour of the real Albuquerque that the cast and characters experience during filming.Read more
+Feeling refreshed and ready to explore, we’ll take you on a whirlwind tour of the real Albuquerque that the cast and characters experienced during filming.Read more

-With a local and knowledgeable guide you’ll take a tour around the town where you’ll visit some of the most iconic sites from the series from Walter White’s house and condo, and Jesse Pinkman’s house to the Car Wash, the site that Walter and Skyler bought as a money laundering facility to the Crossroads Motel aka ‘ The Crystal palace’.
+With a local and knowledgeable guide you’ll take a tour around the town where you’ll visit some of the most iconic sites from the series, from Walter White’s house and condo, Jesse Pinkman’s house to the Car Wash, the site that Walter and Skyler bought as a money laundering facility to the Crossroads Motel aka ‘ The Crystal Palace’.

 Head out into the rugged vastness of the New Mexico desert where you’ll explore the iconic locations where the ‘cooking of the meth’ took place.
-We’ll take you out into the midst of the beautiful Tohajiilee Indian Reserve for an exhilarating jeep tour, here you’ll get a sense of the isolation and remoteness in this corner of the USA, and you’ll soon realise how this came to be the perfect site for the team to cook up the meth.
+We’ll take you out into the midst of the beautiful Tohajiilee Indian Reserve for an exhilarating Jeep tour, where you’ll get a sense of the isolation and remoteness in this corner of the USA, and you’ll soon realise how this came to be the perfect site for the team to ‘cook’.

 Today you’ll flee the town due north towards the desert town of Santa Fe, in true Breaking Bad style in your own chauffeur driven RV.
-All set up in your souped-up RV wagon symbolic of Walter White’s safe-haven in the series.
 You’ll journey out of the city with miles and miles of golden desert landscape ahead of you.
 For those wanting to truly to experience this corner of the states we can arrange for you to stay overnight in the desert as the cast did during season one, where Walter and Jesse did their first cook.

 For the next two days you’ll explore the surrounding deserts and mountains with guides who specialise in the unique nature and wildlife of the area.
 Hike out to explore the Tsankawi Ruin, part of the Bandelier National Monument where you can find ancient ruins and caves once inhabited by the Pueblo Indians.
 Once you’ve hiked and awed your way through the impressive sites, we’ll set up a picnic lunch at one of the incredible vantage points along the route.

-For your last full day in Santa Fe, you’ll head out into the vast mountain range of the Hyde Memorial State Park, before retuning back to Santa Fe for one last high (the legal kind).
+For your last full day in Santa Fe, you’ll head out into the vast mountain range of the Hyde Memorial State Park, before retuning back to Santa Fe for one last (legal) high.
 We’ll send you skywards in a hot air balloon ride so you can admire the dramatic landscape from above which stretches all the way to the Rio Grande and Mexican border.